remotivelabs/remotivelabs-apis/README.md

 - [Code samples](https://github.com/remotivelabs/remotivelabs-samples/tree/main/python)

-## Grpc-web RemotiveBroker API
+## gRPC-web RemotiveBroker API

-Pre-built Grpc-web RemotiveBroker GAPIC.
-Grpc-web is designed to run in browser and not in nodejs.
+Pre-built gRPC-web RemotiveBroker GAPIC. gRPC-web is designed to run in browser and not in nodejs.
 This is Javascipt+Typescript.

 - [Documentation and source code](grpc-web/grpc-web-stubs)

+## RemotiveBroker configuration schemas

+[JSON schemas](schemas) of configuration files used by RemotiveBroker.

 ## Coming soon